thunderrabbit/robnugen-journal-entries/2003/12/27farm_grill.md

 <p>Ate at Farm Grill in Ginza, the restaurant DruDaddy and that guy
   and I ate at some months ago, maybe to celebrate our end of probation paychecks.
 Large buffet and all I can drink and good stuff like that.
-Lubo, ¤¢¤¤¤³, Grace, Kat, ¤«¤ª¤ê, Dan, Orivia, Jen and I were there for two hours (time limited) of chowing.</p>
+Lubo, ã‚ã„ã“, Grace, Kat, ã‹ãŠã‚Š, Dan, Orivia, Jen and I were there for two hours (time limited) of chowing.</p>

-<p>Rode on the train beside ¤«¤ª¤ê who helped me study my vocab flash
+<p>Rode on the train beside ã‹ãŠã‚Š who helped me study my vocab flash
-  cards (need to buy some more; I lost my new set, but most of them were blank; I'm happy about that) which I was quite happy to do instead of sitting with the Went home to ¹ËÅç with the group and they drank more at the izakiah they frequent near the station.
+  cards (need to buy some more; I lost my new set, but most of them were blank; I'm happy about that) which I was quite happy to do instead of sitting with the Went home to ç¶±å³¶ with the group and they drank more at the izakiah they frequent near the station.
   Morag joined us after a while.</p>